 To send your lead gen template, open the campaign you created for your prospective client, and create a report from a template.

-When choosing the template to use, select "My Report Templates", select the Lead Gen Template you previously created, and click "Continue".
+When choosing the template to use, select the Lead Gen Template you previously created, and click "Continue".

 Update the report name to match your client's details and select "Continue".